Steve Johnson (Days of Our Lives): 2015–present

 In late 2019, the whole town of Salem jumped forward a year ... and suddenly it was 2020.
 During the year that passed, Kayla continued to beg Steve—whose awareness had been wiped and whose body was now the host for Stefano DiMera—to return home to her.
 At her wits end, Kayla sent Steve divorce papers ... and they were returned with his supposed signature.
 As 2020 neared its end, Stefano DiMera returned to Salem, sporting Steve's body and pretending to be "Patch."
 Kayla, who had since begun a relationship with Justin, was devastated when a callous "Steve," claimed he no longer loved her.
 Stefano worked alongside Princess Gina (who was occupying Hope's body), but was unable to keep up the "Patch" persona and eventually revealed himself to Kayla.
 Kayla tried to get through to the real Steve, but Stefano convinced her it was no use—her Steve was dead.
 Soon after, Stefano was stabbed in the eye and while he was in the hospital, Kayla was able to successfully remove the microchip.
 Steve initially woke up with no memory, but just as his memories returned, Kayla had to inform him that he'd lost more than a year of his life and that she'd moved on with Justin.

 Steve still loved Kayla and wanted to fight for her, but ultimately decided she was better off without him and pushed her to stay with Justin.
 He couldn't watch her marry Justin, however, and decided to instead rejoin the ISA.
 Just as Steve was about to leave town, Kayla learned the truth at her wedding to Justin.
 Kayla caught Steve at the airport, just in time, and the two reunited.
 Shortly after their reunion, Tripp returned to Salem for medical school and was accused of rape by Kayla's niece Allie.
 The situation drove a wedge between Steve and Kayla as he supported his son and she supported her niece.
 They overcame the wedge, and when Tripp was ultimately proven innocent, they returned to happy.

 On Valentines Day 2021, Steve and Kayla married for the fourth time.

+Reception

+In 2020, Charlie Mason from Soaps She Knows placed Steve at #23 on their list of the 35 most memorable characters from Days of Our Lives, saying that "The classic Days of Our Lives anti-hero, Stephen Nichols’ erstwhile Patch was from the beginning of his long run a character so compelling that we were willing to squint to see his underlying, ahem, sweetness."